FAQ

 If I arrive to a concert late, will I be seated immediately?

 The JSO makes every attempt to begin concerts on time.
-In deference to the comfort and listening pleasure of the audience in the hall, latecomers will not be seated until after the conclusion of the first work on the program, and there will be no seating break during any work.
+In deference to the comfort and listening pleasure of the audience in the hall, latecomers will not be seated until after the conclusion of the first work on the program.
 Patrons who leave the hall before or during a work will not be reseated until after the work is completed.
 Your usher will alert you as soon as it is possible to be seated.
 House lights are dimmed to indicate that the concert is about to begin.

 How can I find out if a concert has been canceled due to inclement weather?